gaochundong/Cowboy/README.md

 # Cowboy
-Cowboy is a HTTP library for building HTTP based services.
+Cowboy is a library for building Sockets/HTTP based services.